The most...

 Toy Poodle

 Toy Poodles are one of the most popular types of poodles in the world.
-These dogs are energetic, loving and dependant.
+These dogs are energetic, loving, and dependent.
 They enjoy spending time with their human companion and their family.
-They're known for being playful, smart, positive and extremely loyal.
+They're known for being playful, smart, positive, and extremely loyal.

-With that being said, they are prone to separation anxiety as they are very dependant and loyal to their companion.
-They need love and attention, so when they don't get it they can begin to show signs of separation anxiety.
+With that being said, they are prone to separation anxiety as they are very dependent and loyal to their companion.
+They need love and attention, so when they don't get it, they can begin to show signs of separation anxiety.
+Providing them with interactive toys and engaging activities can minimize their stress.

 Spaniels dog breeds